tgalery/entivaluator/README.md

 1. Install some dependencies (sudo password will be prompted, at the moment only debian systems are supported, but otherwise you can just pip install the requirements and use `make data`)
 2. Pull the stable version of `dexter-eval` and build it.
-3. Download a pre-processed dictionary of wiki titles -> ids (you can do this by issuing `make data`)
+3. Download a pre-processed dictionary of wiki titles -> ids (you can do this by issuing `make data`) late 2015
 4. Create an `output` folder where some of the output will be stored.

 ### Usage

+#### Pre-requisites

+To run this, you need to have your annotator running somewhere accessible through http.
+The endpoint used to query the entity linker is specified in the `annotators/conf.py` file.
+In the case of spotlight, this by default is `http://localhost:2222/rest/annotate`, but if you are accessing it elsewhere, just change the configuration there.

+In the case of Spotlight, the `conf` file also specifies the location of page titles -> ids store.
+The use of `make data` pulls a pre-processed and recent-ish pre-processed file, but if you are evaluating a spotlight model created from a specific wikipedia dump, it's highly advisable for you to generate that store using a `transitive-redirects` and `page-ids` file that can be produced by a run of the [dbpedia extraction framework](https://github.com/dbpedia/extraction-framework) on that specific dump.
+To generate that store, simply run:

+`python gen-id-store <redirects-path> <page-ids-path> <output-path>`

+Then, add the output path to the relevant `TITLE_TO_ID` section of `conf.py`

 #### Specifying gold standards and output paths from the command line